After the collapse of “Silicon Valley”… communication platforms are accused

 Fathi Shams El-Din, a professor of radio and television at Benha University and an expert in digital media, says:

-• If there was no uproar about the Silicon Valley bank on social media platforms, it would not have gone bankrupt, and perhaps the crisis would have found its way to a different solution.
+• If there was no uproar regarding the Silicon Valley bank on social media platforms, it would not have gone bankrupt, and perhaps the crisis would have found its way to a different solution.

 • What spread on social media platforms led to a state of panic among depositors and investors, so they took the initiative to withdraw more than $ 42 billion from their accounts.